Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60N and 90N - NOAA - Monthly

 Download Full Dataset (.xlsx)Latest updates.
 In land locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 1.92 degrees Kelvin in August 2025, compared to 1.17 in July.

 Sample.
-This monthly series has 2,108 observations overall.
-The time range covered by the series goes from January 1850 to August 2025.
+There are 2,108 data points overall in the monthly time series presented in the figure above.
+The period covered by the series extends from January 1850 to August 2025.

 History.
-Here's a glimpse of a few simple statistics calculated on the whole sample: the anomaly averaged -0.05 degrees Kelvin; it recorded a minimum of -4.09 in February 1979; it reached its maximum of 5.00 in November 2020.
+Here's a peek at some summary statistics computed on the full sample: the anomaly had a mean of -0.05 degrees Kelvin; it reached its lowest level of -4.09 in February 1979; it recorded a maximum of 5.00 in November 2020.

 Latest values